Warrel Dane: Music

-Dane's musical influences included Judas Priest, Iron Maiden, Black Sabbath, Jefferson Airplane, Simon & Garfunkel, The Beatles, and The Doors, while his primary vocal inspirations were Ronnie James Dio, Rob Halford, George Strait, and Bruce Dickinson.
+Dane's chief musical influences included Judas Priest, Iron Maiden, Black Sabbath, Jefferson Airplane, Simon & Garfunkel, The Beatles, and The Doors, while his primary vocal inspirations were Ronnie James Dio, Rob Halford, George Strait, and Bruce Dickinson.
+Dane actually performed Sabbath and Maiden on guitar on his first band.
+Dane says King Diamond was his "absolute idol" when he was young; he travelled from Seattle to Portland to see Mercyful Fate and met King at an in-store appearance.